paulbradshaw/MED7373-Data-Journalism/README.md

 * Task: Create a responsive webpage on [GitHub Pages](https://github.com/paulbradshaw/introtogithub/blob/master/githubwebsites.md)
 * Reading: Jeremy Keith: [Resilient Web Design](https://resilientwebdesign.com/)

-## Week 4: Visualisation and interactivity
+## Week 4: Making it visual, making it interactive

 By the end of this week you should be able to explain basic concepts in JavaScript and use it to create basic interactivity and/or visualisations. *Note: the [Narrative module](https://github.com/paulbradshaw/MED7334-Narrative) class on principles of visualisation and visual design, and the class on ergodic storytelling are particularly relevant to your work in this area*